 2. Check the Anode Rod

-When to check it: Every 2–3 years
+When to check: Every 2–3 years

-Want Even Better Protection?
 Consider a Corro-Protec Powered Anode Rod

 A powered anode rod uses a small amount of electrical current to create a stronger, more consistent protective field inside your tank.
 It offers several benefits over traditional sacrificial rods: